finkrer/KeyboardChatteringFix-Linux/README.md

 ## Installation

-Download the repository as zip and extract the file.
+Download the repository as a zip and extract the file.
 The dependencies are listed in the requirements.txt.
-You can install it with the command below.
+And you can install it with the command below.

 ```shell
 sudo pip3 install -r requirements.txt